ArielHorwitz/botroyale/README.md

 `python main.py cli`

 <br>

 ## Guides and resources
-Check out the [guides section](guides/index.html) for many resources from beginner to advanced.
+Check out `botroyale.guides` (link available in the docs) for many resources from beginner to advanced.

 <br>

 ## Documentation
 To view the docs locally, run: